Conformal field theory from lattice fermions: Introduction

-for all $\phi\in\cD_{\textup{fin}}$. \end{letterthm} The proof of this theorem is consequence of the basic Lemma \ref{lem:KSconvc} and exploits the momentum-cutoff renormalization group given in Definition \ref{def:momrg} in combination with known results concerning the implementability of Bogoliubov transformations in quasi-free representations of fermion algebras (see Section \ref{sec:bogoliubov}).
-Theorem \ref{thm:A} can be found as Theorem \ref{thm:KSconvc} in the main text.
+for all $\phi\in\cD_{\textup{fin}}$. \end{letterthm} The proof of this theorem is a consequence of the basic Lemma \ref{lem:KSconvc} and exploits the momentum-cutoff renormalization group given in Definition \ref{def:momrg} in combination with known results concerning the implementability of Bogoliubov transformations in quasi-free representations of fermion algebras (see Section \ref{sec:bogoliubov}).

 A version of this result for the Fock representation with $c=0$ (not of positive energy) is given in Theorem \ref{thm:KSconv} and another one for smeared Virasoro generators in Theorem \ref{thm:KSconvsmeared}.
 Moreover, a similar result can be obtained for the lattice approximation of Wess-Zumino-Witten (WZW) currents (see Section \ref{sec:WZWcur} and Theorem \ref{thm:U1cursmearedconv}).

 The second major result of our paper concerns correlation functions of fermion operators under the action of conformal transformations generated by Virasoro generators.
-Informally it states that the finite-scale dynamical correlation function approximate the continuum dynamical correlation functions for arbitrary collections of operators in the (chiral) fermion algebra (especially including trace-class generators of quasi-free derivations as in \cite{WitteveenQuantumCircuitApproximations}). \begin{letterthm}[Convergence of fermion correlation functions] Let $s\in C^{\alpha}(\R)$ be a sufficiently regular, compactly supported orthonormal Daubechies scaling function, and $\pi_{\infty}$ be the scaling limit representation of the fermion algebra $\fA_{\infty}$.
+Informally it states that the finite-scale dynamical correlation function approximate the continuum dynamical correlation functions for arbitrary collections of operators in the (chiral) fermion algebra (especially including trace-class generators of quasi-free derivations as in \cite{WitteveenQuantumCircuitApproximations}).
+This results is referred to as Theorem \ref{thm:corapprox} together with Corollary \ref{cor:corapprox} in the main text. \begin{letterthm}[Convergence of fermion correlation functions] Let $s\in C^{\alpha}(\R)$ be a sufficiently regular, compactly supported orthonormal Daubechies scaling function, and $\pi_{\infty}$ be the scaling limit representation of the fermion algebra $\fA_{\infty}$ associated with the free-fermion scaling limit $\omega_{\infty}$.
 Then, for any convergent sequences $\{A_{N}\}_{N\in\N_{0}}$, $\{B_{N}\}_{N\in\N_{0}}$ with limits $A, B\in\fA_{\infty}$ and uniformly in $t\in\R$ on compact intervals, we have: